Reuniting families: Howard and Ruddock's hypocrisy

 In December 2002, seven Iraqi women, locked up indefinitely in the Topside detention centre on Nauru started a protest at the fence.
 They took some rocks and threw them at the guards.

 They could no longer wait.
 Seven men - the women's husbands - are living as bona fide refugees in the Australian community.
 Under the terms of the UN Refugee convention, these women are by definition also bona-fide refugees.
 Not so under the Australian version of the UN refugee convention.
-According to the Minister, Phillip Ruddock, who embodies the pinnacle of human misery in refugee policies, they are 'rejectees', awaiting deportation.
+According to the Minister, Philip Ruddock, who embodies the pinnacle of human misery in refugee policies, they are 'rejectees', awaiting deportation.

 Here is the second "stitch-up" of the Migration Act doing its dirty work: Australia created its own version of the UN refugee convention by adopting a series of Visa classes, especially designed to 'stop the hordes of refugees trying to come to Australia' and find a permanent home on this, the emptiest landmass on planet earth incorporated as a nation.